Please read the information below which gives details of our Pupil Premium Grant and how we allocate the funding.

 Barriers to learning for pupils in receipt of Pupil Premium are: attendance and punctuality, speech and language acquisition, low literacy and numeracy levels, being equipped to learn and ready for school.
 In recent years many of the pupils have started school with attainment below that expected of pupils of their actual age.
 Pupils with Special Educational Needs are supported with individual education plans.

-To see how we plan to use our Pupil Premium funding this academic year, please see the plan details below.
+To see how we used our Pupil Premium funding and it's impact, please see document below.

 Your child may be entitled to receive more funding in school if you or your family matches with ANY of the criteria below: